Arrest made in 2021 burglary and gun theft

 Investigators learned Weaver had several criminal charges in his past, including a 2014 burglary charge.
 Those with felony convictions are not permitted to possess firearms, the court papers said.

-Weaver was arraigned Wednesday by District Judge Rick Varner, in Salix.
-He was taken to Cambria County Prison after failing to post 10% bond on $150,000 bail.
+Weaver was arraigned Wednesday by District Judge Rick Varner, of Salix.
+He was taken to Cambria County Prison in Ebensburg after failing to post 10% bond of $150,000 bail.

 A preliminary hearing is scheduled for Jan.
-12 before District Judge Kevin Price in Johnstown.
+12 before District Judge Kevin Price, of Johnstown.